Pap36/scripts/README.md

 # Download Manager
 The `download manager` folder contains scrips for organising all files in the `Downloads` folder on a Mac.

+# PDF Merger
+The `pdf merger` folder contains scrips for merging PDF files into a single PDF file.